jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 __Exercise:__ Here is an article from the President of the Linux Professional Institute (LPI) and an old Unix/Linux veteran: [IBM, Red Hat and Free Software: An old maddog’s view - Linux Professional Institute (lpi.org)](https://www.lpi.org/blog/2023/07/30/ibm-red-hat-and-free-software-an-old-maddogs-view/ "interview with maddog hall") with [John Maddog Hall](https://en.wikipedia.org/wiki/Jon_Hall_(programmer) "wiki article of John Hall")

 * Who is John Maddog Hall and when did he start to program?
-* Briefly explain the difference between using gratis software and Free or Freedom Respecting Softare.
+* Briefly explain the difference between using gratis software and Free or Freedom Respecting Software.
 * Under the header: "Why would companies pay to use RHEL?" - Briefly explain the reasoning why companies will pay money to use opensource software.
 * Who is Maddog calling "Free Loaders" and why is he calling them this?
 * Breifly explain why or why you do not agree with his conclusion stated in "Tying it all together"